The Food We Love

 In University, I rebelled and, as one would expect, ate my share of fast and processed food.
 It took me many pounds, but not much time, to discover how horrible they made me feel.
 Charged with a desire to learn to cook the meals I grew up to love, I enrolled in an introductory program at the Dubrulle Cullinary Institute and learned the basic techniques I should have picked up long ago.
 Now that I’m grown up and have kids of my own, I completely understand what my parents always knew: There’s truly nothing better than cooking food from scratch from fresh local ingredients.

-Years ago, I started printing a collection of my favourite recipes, which I compiled from family, treasured cookbooks and magazine clippings.
+Years ago, I started printing a collection of my favourite recipes, which I compiled from my travels, my family, treasured cookbooks and magazines.
 I now update and reprint this cookbook annually.
-They're not all fancy and restaurant quality, just easy to prepare and deliciously satisfying.
+They're not fussy, just easy to prepare and deliciously satisfying.
 Best of all, my family loves them.
 I wrote this book in hopes that my kids will continue to enjoy these recipes for the rest of their lives, when they’re off on their own and making their own choices.
 I hope you enjoy them too.
 Check out a preview of my cookbook, The Food We Love (US $49.80), and maybe you'll want to share them with your family too.